Julian-dev28/712-Credential/README.md

 # IAM Credential
-[Credential.sol](contracts/Credential.sol) is a smart contract that allows a user to register a credential.
-This contract uses OpenZeppelin open source contracts such AccessControl, ECDSA, and EIP712.
+[Credential.sol](contracts/Credential.sol) and [Credential1155.sol](contracts/Credential1155.sol) are smart contracts that allow a user to register a credential.
+These contract use OpenZeppelin open source contracts such AccessControl, ECDSA, and EIP712.

-This contract has a few main features, namely:
+These contracts have a few main features, namely:
 * The Issuer address in the constructor is a priveledged signing address
-* Once a credential is registered, the subject address is minted an ERC721 token
+* Once a credential is registered, the subject address is minted an ERC721 or ERC1155 token
 * Users can check if a subject has a registered credential by calling ``checkRegistration()``
 <br>

-[Credential.sol](contracts/Credential.sol) uses ECDSA signature checking to ensure that a credential is signed by the issuer that was specified in the constructor
+[Credential.sol](contracts/Credential.sol) and [Credential1155.sol](contracts/Credential1155.sol) use Access Control and ECDSA signature checking to ensure that a credential is signed by the issuer that was specified in the constructor

 ## Development
 To install dependencies